Borat Subsequent Moviefilm: Plot

 Shaken, Borat decides to commit suicide by going to the nearest synagogue dressed as his version of a stereotypical Jew and waiting for the next mass shooting but is shocked to find Holocaust survivors there who treat him with kindness and to his anti-Semitic delight, reassure him that the Holocaust happened.
 Overjoyed, Borat looks for Tutar but finds the streets deserted due to the COVID-19 pandemic.
 He quarantines with two QAnon conspiracy theorists who offer to help him reunite with Tutar.
 They find Tutar online, who has become a reporter and will be covering a March for Our Rights rally in Olympia, Washington.

 At the rally, the men appeal to Tutar, telling her that her dad will be killed unless she helps.
 She accepts and arranges an interview to seduce Giuliani without her father's participation.
 Borat talks with her babysitter and has a change of heart, realizing that he loves Tutar.
 After the interview, Giuliani and Tutar proceed to a bedroom before Borat intervenes and tries to offer sexual favors to Giuliani personally.
 Borat decides to face execution in Kazakhstan, and Tutar promises to go with him.

 Borat is shocked to find he will not be executed as he had instead been used as retaliation by Nazarbayev for making Kazakhstan a laughingstock.
 Before departing for the United States, Kazakhstan officials infected Borat with SARS-CoV-2 via an injection of "gypsy tears," making him patient zero of the COVID-19 pandemic.
 As he was sent around the world, he continued to spread the virus.
-Borat uses a recording made near the beginning of his trip to convince Nazarbayev that his admission has been recorded and sent to Brian, the man who sold Borat his phone and whom Borat claims is America's Minister of Technology.
+Borat uses a recording made near the beginning of his trip to convince Nazarbayev that his admission has been recorded and sent to Brian, the man who sold Borat his phone and who Borat claims is America's Minister of Technology.

 Borat and Tutar blackmail Nazarbayev into giving him his job back and changing Kazakhstan's misogynistic laws.
 Three months later, Tutar and Borat are a reporting team, and Kazakhstan has a new tradition to replace the nation's antisemitic ones: the Running of the American.
 It features exaggerated caricatures of Trump supporters and "Karens" pretending to spread COVID-19 and killing an effigy of Anthony Fauci.
 The film ends with a message encouraging viewers to vote in the then-upcoming presidential election.